Time consistency for scalar multivariate risk measures: Scalarized risk measures

 where $\W_{t,s}^R(w) := \lrcurly{(\Q,m_{\perp}) \in \W_{t,s}(w) \; | \; w_t^s(\Q,w+m_{\perp}) \in A_{t,s}^+}$. \end{corollary} \begin{proof} The convex case is provided by \cite[Corollary~A.1.8]{FR15-supermtg}.
 The coherent case follows identically from the logic of Corollary~\ref{cor_scalar-cc}. \end{proof}

 We now consider the case in which the underlying set-valued risk measure satisfies a stronger continuity property.
-This is undertaken so as to find the dual representation is attained by some choice of dual variables $(\Q,m_{\perp})$. \begin{proposition} Consider the setting of Proposition~\ref{prop_scalar-cc} such that $R_t$ is additionally h.l.c.
-Let $w \in \LdpK{q}{t}{\tilde R_t(0)^+ \backslash \prp{M}}$, then for every $X \in \LdpF{}$
+This is undertaken so as to find the dual representation is attained by some choice of dual variables $(\Q,m_{\perp})$.